maksanm/Transformer-peptide-RT-prediction/README.md

 # PeptideRT-Transformer

-A PyTorch implementation of a peptide retention time predictor using a Transformer decoder with multiple learnable query tokens and attention pooling before the regression head.
-The model leverages cross-attention from learned queries to peptide sequence embeddings for accurate RT prediction.
-Configurable and GPU-ready for proteomics machine learning tasks.
+A PyTorch implementation of a peptide retention time predictor using Transformer encoder or decoder architectures.
+The encoder model uses attention pooling over sequence embeddings, while the decoder model supports multiple learnable query tokens with cross-attention to peptide embeddings before the regression head.
+Both are configurable and GPU-ready for proteomics machine learning tasks.

 ## Project Structure